-aggregate data for 2006-2008 and adjusted for several risk factors associated with HAI incidence.
+Note: The SIR is a summary measure that compares the actual number of CAUTI reported by the hospital to the number of CAUTI that were expected to occur, based on NHSN aggregate data for 2006-2008 and adjusted for several risk factors associated with HAI incidence.
 A SIR greater that 1.0 indicates that more HAIs were observed than expected, accounting for difference in the types of patients; a SIR less than 1.0 indicates that fewer HAIs were observed than expected.
 For example, a SIR of 1.20 indicates that the hospital had 20% more CAUTIs than expected.
-For example, a SIR of 1.20 indicates that the hospital had 20% more CAUTIs than expected.
-The SIR is only calculated if the number of expected CAUTIs is unber of procedures performed is too low to calculate a precise SIR and comparative statistics.
-The following hospitals had an expected CLABSI <1:Davis Memorial Hospital, Grafton City Hospital, Grant Memorial Hospital, Jackson General Hospital, Jefferson Memorial Hospital, Plateau Medical Center, Pleasant Valley Hospital, Preston Memorial Hospital, Reynolds Memorial Hospital, St.Joseph's Hospital of Buckhannon, Stonewall Jackson Memorial Hospital, Summersville Regional Medical Center, Welch Community Hospital, Wetzel County Hospital.
-Significance difference between hospital SIR vs. NHSN 2006-2008 average.
-Hospitals with an SIR of 0 did not report CAUTI events for the reporting period.
+The SIR is only calculated if the number of expected CAUTIs is ≥1.
+When the number expected is <1, the number of procedures performed is too low to calculate a precise SIR and comparative statistics.
+The following hospitals had an expected CLABSI <1:Davis Memorial Hospital, Grafton City Hospital, Grant Memorial Hospital, Jackson General Hospital, Jefferson Memorial Hospital, Plateau Medical Center, Pleasant Valley Hospital, Potomac Valley Hospital, Preston Memorial Hospital, Reynolds Memorial Hospital, St.Joseph's Hospital of Buckhannon, Stonewall Jackson Memorial Hospital, Summersville Regional Medical Center, Welch Community Hospital, Wetzel County Hospital.